Data Pool

 - Follow good data organization, naming, and metadata practices in your field; taking inspiration from other fields if there is none or if they don’t cover your kind of data.

 - Include minimal code examples to use the data.
 Jupyter notebooks, org-mode files, etc. are encouraged.
-Please place them in a
+Please place them in the

 directory if possible. - For source code, indicate its dependencies and which environment you have successfully run it in.